webtides/element-js/docs/README.md

 }
 ```

-When you render an element in Shadow DOM instead you don’t have to prefix your selectors with the tag name since Shadow DOM automatically scopes the shadow tree and does not leak any styles to the outside document.
+When you render an element in Shadow DOM instead you don't have to prefix your selectors with the tag name since Shadow DOM automatically scopes the shadow tree and does not leak any styles to the outside document.

 ```css
 .element {